 Adam Smith is one of the the 18th century’s leading philosophers and also economists.
 He said that the market might appear chaotic but was actually guided by an invisible hand.
 People act or choose actions for self interest.
 Such actions result in the economic growth of the whole society.
 Thanks to the IT revolution, we are able to compare commodities more quickly and widely.
 In other words, our self-interest choices must be more accurate.
 Accordingly, our society must get more economically rational at least.

-Invisible hand more powerful due to the IT revolution
+The invisible hand becomes more powerful due to the IT revolution

 The invisible hand has been gaining more power due to the IT revolution.
 I don’t wholeheartedly celebrate that, though.
 Indeed, we consumers are able to make more rational choices.
 Products, producers, sellers, etc. surviving at this moment have passed market valuation.
 The valuation is getting more and more severe by the IT revolution.
 I have to admit the value of marketability, but there are some items that I really miss even among things that have disappeared from the market.